Cycling in Blackpool

 Along the way you'll pass Cleveleys which is a good place to stop off for a bite to eat or refreshments - you'll find seaside chip shops, cafes and bars.
 On arriving in the Victorian seaside town of Fleetwood, the route takes you round to the river mouth of the River Wyre and the entrance to the docks.

-Fleetwood is a lovely town to explore with beaches, a stately pavilion, playgrounds and gardens all within easy reach.
-The Fleetwood Market is one of the largest undercover markets in the North West and not to be missed.
-At Fleetwood you can also take a ferry over to Larne, on the east coast of County Antrim, Northern Ireland.
+Blackpool is a lovely town to explore with beaches, a stately pavilion, playgrounds and gardens all within easy reach.
+The Blackpool Market is one of the largest undercover markets in the North West and not to be missed.
+At Blackpool you can also take a ferry over to Larne, on the east coast of County Antrim, Northern Ireland.
 There are 3 crossings a day for the 8 hour journey.

 Route 62 continues from Blackpool along the coast to Lytham St Annes before taking you inland to Preston via Kirkham.
 Along the way you'll pass Stanley Park, Blackpool Zoo and model village and the lovely countryside of the Wyre.

 Blackpool Youth Cycle Association (BYCA) is a great cycle club for young riders aged between 8 - 18 years.
 Registered as a British Cycling Go-Ride Club it aims to provide a safe friendly environment for young riders to develop their skills and meet new friends.
 The club meets on alternate Saturdays near the Clock Tower in Stanley Park between 10.00 and 12.00.
 Cycling activities range from learning new skills and riding around a course set up in the park, to learning how to ride in a group or doing a time trail around the athletics track.
 Whatever level your cycling is BYCA can offer something new and exciting.